• 23 June - Monday afternoon - Tulsa

 "Okay, but I am not wearing shoes!"

 "Whatever.
-We'll pick up some sandals for you at some point.
+I picked up some sandals for you yesterday.
+There are places here that are no shoes, no service, so you'll have to wear them occasionally.
 Resu, you can keep the combat boots, but the gothic lolita look has to go.
 I think an American tomboy ensemble suits your personality better."

 "Okay with me," said Resu, "so long as I can keep my boots."